HMS Melampus (1785)

-HMS Melampus was a Royal Navy fifth-rate frigate that served during the French Revolutionary and Napoleonic Wars.
-She captured numerous prizes before the British sold her to the Royal Netherlands Navy in 1815.
-With the Dutch, she participated in a major action at Algiers and, then, in a number of colonial punitive expeditions in the Dutch East Indies.
+HMS Melampus was a 36-gun fifth-rate frigate of the Royal Navy which served in the French Revolutionary and Napoleonic Wars.
+She captured numerous prizes before the British sold her to the Royal Netherlands Navy in 1815, which commissioned her as HNLMS Melampus.
+In Dutch service, she participated in the bombardment of Algiers in 1816 and subsequently in a number of punitive expeditions in the Dutch East Indies.

 Design and construction

 The Admiralty ordered Melampus from James Martin Hillhouse, of Bristol on 17 April 1782 as a 38-gun fifth rate.
 After she had been laid down in December 1782, the Admiralty reduced her armament to 36 guns on 11 January 1783, as captains of earlier 38-gun frigates had complained that the extra guns made the upper gundeck too cramped.
 Melampus was launched on 8 June 1785, and fitted between 3 July and 8 September 1785 for ordinary at Plymouth.
 She was again fitted between May and 2 July 1790 for Channel service.
 She had cost £20,785 13s 0d to build, with a further £2,985 being spent in 1790 for fitting out.